Other Magic

 Пишите мне

-According to common belief, all ghosts without exception are, in fact, Elementers, “stuck” between incarnations, kept here by strong attachments and seeking release or the “settling of debts.”
+According to common notions, all apparitions without exception are, in fact, Elementers, “stuck” between incarnations, held in our world by powerful attachments and seeking release or “repayment of debts.”

-In fact, the Breath of Bones is a decomposing etheric body, perceived due to a combination of certain psychological and physical circumstances.
+In fact, the Breath of Bones is a decaying etheric body, perceived through a concurrence of certain psychic and physical circumstances.

-Namely, most ghosts are not wandering souls, but remnants of the living body, scattered by “etheric” winds.
-Just as a scrap of clothing snagged on a tree and whipped by the wind can create the illusion of a living creature, so the remains of the living body produce a similar impression.
+In other words, most ghosts are not “wandering souls,” but remnants of the body, scattered by “etheric” winds.
+Just as a piece of clothing snagged on branches and whipped by the wind can mimic a living being, the remnants of the Body of life create the same impression.

-Nevertheless, it would hardly occur to anyone to “rescue” clothes hanging from branches, yet cases of “magical rescue” of “ghosts” (and other interactions with them) have become increasingly common recently.
+Yet it would not occur to anyone to “save” clothing hanging in a tree.
+Still, cases of “magical salvation” of “ghosts” (and other interactions with them) have lately become widespread.

 1. Can we refer to elementals as vampires that come in dreams from the deceased, warning about danger (and often truthfully)?
 And why do the deceased always call to join them?